 Author: Tony Waldegrave

-There’s a lot of hype, unsolicited pitches, and mixed stories relating to advertising on Google Ads (known as AdWords).
+There’s a lot of hype, unsolicited pitches, and mixed stories relating to the pros and cons of advertising on Google Ads (known as AdWords).
 All this noise can make it hard for small business owners to know what to do, who’s advice to trust and how to best go about advertising their business online.
 In our 10 plus years experience of managing online advertising campaigns, we’d recommend that AdWords be at the top of the advertising must do list for most small businesses in NZ.

 Well because most audiences will typically go to Google to find out their best options when considering purchasing a product or a service.
 A search on Google is the default place that we mostly all go to as consumers to find out about things, and to help inform our research into deciding our best options in regards to a prospective purchase.
 And this is unlikely to change in the near future with Google now being our no 1. on the go mobile digital assistant.